increase-ceiling-price-of-your-street

 You may be able to work together with your neighbours to deal with minor problems (dog waste, vomit or even graffiti).
 For bigger issues, which have been ignored for a significant period, the street could write a complaint together.

-When should a street handle maintenance themselves?
+When should residents handle street maintenance themselves?

 In some instances, there are not enough council funds to resolve a concern.
 The council may provide alternative reasons for their reluctance.
 At this point, it may be up to your neighbourhood to take action into your own hands.
 That is exactly what happened to these homeowners from Leeds who repaved the potholes on their street.